GaryIrick/hots-parser/README.md

 This repo was forked from the original to use heroprotocol from https://github.com/garyirick/heroprotocol.
 That version will automatically fall back on the latest version if the current version of the protocol has not yet been published by Blizzard.

+That change has now been made to the upstream project at https://github.com/ebshimizu/hots-parser, so this fork is obsolete.

 ## Setup

 ### From npm